capu-bia/fingerprint-r503-mqtt/README.md

 ### Configure

-After flash and reboot, when no configuration is found the Wemos will tun on a WiFi netowrk called "Fingerprint-Setup":
+After flash and reboot, when no configuration is found the Wemos will tun on a WiFi netowork called "Fingerprint-Setup":

 <img src="doc/wifi-ap.png" width="350">

-Use a mobile phone or PC to connect to that WiFi network a configuration page will popup:
+Use a mobile phone or PC to connect to that WiFi network.
+A configuration page will popup:

 <img src="doc/wifi-home.png" width="350">